 10. Internal Audit should include within its scope an assessment of the adequacy and effectiveness of the Risk Management, Compliance and Finance functions.
 In evaluating the effectiveness of internal controls and risk management processes, in no circumstances should Internal Audit rely exclusively on the work of Risk Management, Compliance or Finance.
 Internal Audit should always examine, for itself, an appropriate sample of the activities under review.

-11. Internal Audit should exercise informed judgement as to when to place reliance on the work of Risk Management, Compliance or Finance.
-To the extent that Internal Audit places reliance on the work of Risk Management, Compliance or Finance, that should only be after a thorough evaluation of the effectiveness of that function in relation to the area under review.
+11. Internal Audit should exercise informed judgement as to what extent it is appropriate to take account of relevant work undertaken by others, such as Risk Management, Compliance or Finance in either its risk assessment or determination of the level of audit testing of the activities under review.
+Any judgement which results in less intense Internal Audit scrutiny should only be made after an evaluation of the effectiveness of that function in relation to the area under review.

 13. Internal Audit should have the right to attend and observe all or part of Executive Committee meetings and any other key management decision making fora.